RixzFahad/RixzFahad/README.md

 ## 🎯 What I Actually Do's

-I take **raw, chaotic data** and transform it into something beautiful. 📊✨
+I take **Raw, chaotic data** and transform it into something beautiful. 📊✨

 ```
 Raw Data ──→ 🧠 Analysis ──→ 💡 Insights ──→ 📈 Action